What are words?

 - A flash drive (magnetized alloy)

 We could find more ways to record it.
 We could actually translate the electromagnetic waves onto paper as binary—a series of ones and zeros.
-But that would fill an entire library’s worth of books and probably take a few dozen lifetimes to learn to read.
+But that would fill an entire library’s worth of books and probably take a few hundred lifetimes to learn to read.
 (Just as we build cranes in order to lift things that we could not otherwise lift, so also we build computers to read things that we could not otherwise read.)
 Nevertheless, the point is that we can use a variety of media to transport the movie.

 Now just look at DVDs: the movie really is there, right?
 For example, consider what would happen if aliens from across the galaxy bought the DVDs but forgot to buy a DVD player.
 Theoretically, if they worked at it long enough, they would eventually be able to translate them—especially if they had some idea what the final product was supposed to look like—a layer at a time.
 They would start by decompressing the binary patterns—one layer.
 Then they would translate these into patterns of light waves and sound waves—a cinematic layer.
-Then they would start all over working to translate the dialogue—another, completely different layer.
-Of course there are so many subtleties of cultural context to the movies (such as Tolkien’s Christian faith, the historical context of World War II, etc.) that they could never be perfectly translated, and trying to do so would be about as realistic and useful as trying to dig a perfectly straight, perfectly round tunnel from one side of Pluto, through its core, to the other side.
+Then they would start the process all over, working to translate the dialogue—another, completely different layer.
+Of course, there are so many subtleties of cultural context to the movies (such as Tolkien’s Christian faith, the historical context of World War II, etc.) that they could never be perfectly translated, and trying to do so would be about as realistic and useful as trying to dig a perfectly straight, perfectly round tunnel from one side of Pluto, through its core, to the other side.
 But the aliens could eventually get the gist of the movies.